Traben-Trarbach: Motorboat racing

-For decades there were motorboat races on the Moselle, but the 32nd and thus far last racing event was held in 1996.
+For decades there were motorboat races on the Moselle, but the 32nd and last racing event was held in 1996.
 At these races, many world and European champions were crowned, among them, in 1964, the well known Berlin motorboat racer and builder Dieter König.

 Economy and infrastructure

 Traben-Trarbach is home to a large number of wineries including Robert Heuser, F. W. Langguth Erben, Richard Böcking, Ulrich Langguth, Martin Müllen, Weiser-Künstler and Daniel Vollenweider.

 Transport

 Rail

 Through Traben-Trarbach, until 31 December 1962, ran the Moseltalbahn (railway), locally known as the Saufbähnchen.
 The railway station building on the Trarbach side was torn down during expansion work on Bundesstraße 53.